Support Crew Information

 - A maximum of one Support Vehicle per runner (except at the Start and Finish).

-- Support Vehicles will have access to checkpoints Henry Angel CP, Mannus Campsite CP and The Pines CP.
+- Support Vehicles will have access to Aid Stations (AS) at Henry Angel AS, Mannus Campsite AS and The Pines AS.

 - A representative of each support crew must register along with their runner at the start on race day.
 During the registration process the support crew must supply details of their vehicle and, preferably, a mobile phone number on which the support crew can be contacted.
-A list of contact and emergency telephone numbers will be available at the start.
+A list of contact and emergency telephone numbers will be available at race check in.

-- Support crews must follow the designated support vehicle routes between checkpoints as shown in the ‘checkpoint locations and access’ document.
+- Support crews must follow the designated support vehicle routes between Aid Stations as shown in the ‘Aid Station locations and access’ document.

 - A strict 60 kph speed limit exists on all forest roads in NSW.

-- Support crews should only attempt to access runners at prescribed checkpoints.
+- Support crews should only attempt to access runners at prescribed Aid Stations.

 - Competitors who are advantaged by gaining benefit from additional support will be immediately disqualified.
 Organisers have attempted to minimise vehicles on narrow and dangerous forestry roads.

-- Support crews must take care driving between checkpoints.
+- Support crews must take care driving between Aid Stations.

 - As day and night progress, crews should take care of themselves as well as take care of their runners.
 Adequate hydration, regular meals and appropriate clothing will keep crews happier and stronger, with much more energy to give to their runners!
 Crews should be equipped with lights.